-Answer Due to export restrictions, cryptographic support provided by Jamaica is limited.
-For JamaicaVM 6.2 Release 4 and earlier the limit defaults to 48 Bit.
-For JamaicaVM 6.2 Release 5 and later, the limit was increased to support default configurations of common protocols such as https.
+Answer Due to export restrictions, cryptographic support provided by Jamaica is limited but supports default configurations of common protocols such as https.
 In order to increase the cryptographic strength of Jamaica beyond the default, jurisdiction policy files that permit strong encryption must added to the the Jamaica installation.

 In order to obtain suitable policy files for your needs, aicas may be contacted at one of the addresses given in the front matter of this manual.
 Jurisdiction policy files will be provided in accordance to export regulations.
-Currently, a stronger version of local_policy.jar is sufficient, and either limited_local_policy.jar or unlimited_local policy.jar will be provided.
+Currently, a stronger version of local_policy.jar is sufficient, and unlimited_local_policy.jar can be provided.